SAKryukov/dotnet-solution-structure/articles/article0.md

 &lt;/FrameworkContentElement&gt;
 ```
 Can anything be simpler than that?

+SA???

+As we have only one `Main` object in the entire XAML, it does not matter what the key is.
+Nevertheless, I want to suggest a key of the type `System.Type`.
+We will consider the role of it [below](#heading-multiple-objects).

 Naturally, it is based on `My.Main`, a class with at least those three properties, `Country`, `Language`, and `Capital`.
 It can have any number of other members.
 We can add them to XAML any time later when we need them: